Tintagel: Churches and chapels

 The Methodist Church has chapels at Trevena and Bossiney.
 Formerly there were more chapels of various Methodist sects (Wesleyans, Bible Christians), including at Trenale and Trewarmett: the Methodist Cemetery is at Trewarmett.
 Wesleyan Methodism in Tintagel began in 1807 at Trenale and over the next sixty years gained many adherents though divided among a number of sects (Wesleyan Methodist, Methodist Association, Bible Christian): chapels were built at Trevena in 1838 and Bossiney in 1860.
 In the 1830s and 1840s, the Camelford Wesleyan Methodist circuit, which included Tintagel, underwent a secession by more than half the members to the Wesleyan Methodist Association.
 The various Methodist churches were united again by the agreements of 1907 and 1932.
 Mary Toms, a Bible Christian from Tintagel, evangelised parts of the Isle of Wight.

 St Paul's Church, Tintagel has a thirty-thousand piece mosaic of the saint within its walls.
 Since January 2008, when the church celebrated its 40th anniversary, a modern-day version of Leonardo da Vinci's The Last Supper by local artist Nicholas St John Rosse has hung above the main altar in the church.
 It has made international headlines due to its use of modern clothing and local people as the apostles.
 People from many other countries also come to Tintagel to view the names of their babies who have been lost due to miscarriage, stillbirth or other cause.
 The names are recorded in the Miscarriage & Infant Loss Memorial Book which is kept at the church.

 At Trethevy is the Anglican St Piran's Chapel.
-Another Anglican chapel is located in Treknow.
+Another Anglican chapel (the church of the Holy Family) is at Treknow.